Puerto Rican Sports Hall of Fame Museum

 Since 1948, Puerto Rico has won 6 Olympic medals, all in boxing (boxeo).
-In the 2012 Summer Olympics, Puerto Rico will be represented by athletes in boxing, gymnastics, judo, shooting, swimming, weightlifting, wrestling, and various track events.
+In the 2012 Summer Olympics, Puerto Rico was represented by athletes in boxing, gymnastics, judo, shooting, swimming, weightlifting, wrestling, and various track events.

 It is a great place to learn about the Puerto Ricans who have become world record holders, world title winners, Olympic team members, and World Hall of Fame members.
 While it is not a "must visit" place, it would be an interesting stop if you are in the area.

 The Hall of Fame is open Wednesday to Sunday, from 10am to 2pm.

 It is not air-conditioned inside.
 They had a number of fans going, so it was not too hot in there.